Vaccine equity: Vaccine production

 Low and middle income countries tend to lack technological expertise and manufacturing capacity for the production of drugs and medical products.
 This leaves them dependent on diagnostics, treatments and vaccines from manufacturers in other countries and on availability in the global market.
 There are some exceptions such as China, Cuba, and India, which are actively producing pharmaceuticals to internationally accepted standards.

-The COVID-19 pandemic has led to recommendations to diversify pharmaceutical production and increase the productive ability of LMICs.
-This could allow those countries to better ensure that their own production needs are being met, which would help to achieve global vaccine equity.
-For example, the African Union Commission and Africa Centres for Disease Control and Prevention has called on countries and organizations to enable the production of at least 60% of the total vaccine doses required on the continent by 2040.
+The COVID-19 pandemic has led to recommendations to diversify pharmaceutical production between countries and increase the productive ability of LMICs.
+These actions could allow an environment within those countries to better ensure that their own production needs are being met, which would then aid in achieving global vaccine equity.
+For example, the African Union Commission and Africa Centres for Disease Control and Prevention have called on countries and organizations to enable the production of at least 60% of the total vaccine doses required on the continent by 2040.

-Potential problems to this can involve:
+However, potential problems with the diversification of vaccine production can involve: